 Amongst Otto von Kotzebue’s belongings, Kau Manor displays a collection of original engravings made by the German-Russian painter and explorer Louis Choris (1795-1828), who accompanied von Kotzebue on the Romanzov expedition.

 As one of the first recorded sketch artists of expedition research, Choris’ works include the famous portrait of King Kamehameha I of Hawaii, the Chief of Ratak Islands Larik, and dozens of drawings depicting the tribal life of the Pacific Islands, Japan and the northwest coast of North America.
-Kau Manor’s restaurant 8 Legs displays a selection of enlarged high quality reproductions of Choris’ work.
+Kau Manor’s restaurant hall displays a selection of enlarged high quality reproductions of Choris’ work.

 Kau Manor houses one of the best library collections on Baltic German history in Estonia with some 3000 texts (many of them rare) on the region’s history, culture, economy and politics.

 Kau Library also holds one of the two known copies of an Estonian Prayer Book from 1728, as well as several books from 17th century, the first printed book in Georgian language, the first printed version of the Chronicle of Henry of Livonia, and an original map used to negotiate the Estonian-Russian border at the Tartu Peace Treaty negotiations in 1920.

 Kau Library also holds one of the two known copies of an Estonian Prayer Book from 1728, as well as several books from 17th century.